-- Proposal Prep 101 📐 - Where do I go for Help with ...? - A Guide to the Grants Process at Purdue University This booklet, created by EVPRP Research Development staff, includes useful information regarding processes and resources related to funding and research grant administration at Purdue.
-A must read for new faculty. - Preparing to Meet with Your Program Manager This guide provides tips for a successful visit with a program manager.
+- Proposal Prep 101 - Where do I go for Help with...? - A Guide to the Grants Process at Purdue University.
+This booklet, created by EVPRP Research Development staff, includes useful information regarding processes and resources related to funding and research grant administration at Purdue.
+A must read for new faculty. - · Preparing for a Conversation with Your Program Manager